Zayn Malik’s Second Album 2017: Evil Twin Roger Collaborated With Z

 Zayn has excelled in all his pursuits.
 His book was amazing both in design and content.
 His writing style is superb and unexpectedly candid.
 Malik poured out his heart in Zayn and it is beautiful, revealing inner conflicts rather than any sort of bitterness or blame.

-Zayn Malik is quoted from his book Zayn in The Los Angeles Times.
+Zayn Malik is quoted from his book Zayn in the Los Angeles Times.

 “The only way I can explain the anxiety I experience is that there’s a certain level of expectation I put on myself, and a certain level of expectation I feel from the fan base and the public.”